-Unmanaged printing expenses can add up to be between 1-3% of an organization’s total revenue.
-And according to Keypoint Intelligence, 90% of companies fail to track their printing costs.
-This means many organizations are missing out on the significant savings associated with print costs and environment management
+Unmanaged printing expenses can add up to be between 1-3 percent of an organization’s total revenue.
+And according to Keypoint Intelligence, 90 percent of companies fail to track their printing costs.
+This means many organizations are missing out on the significant savings associated with print costs and environment management.

-Gartner has found that many companies could potentially reduce their printing expenditures anywhere from 10-30%.
+Gartner has found that many companies could potentially reduce their printing expenditures anywhere from 10-30 percent.
 And it all starts with understanding your print costs.

 Calculating your current cost-per-print provides a starting point for your organization’s overall print costs.
 It will provide a snapshot of how much it costs you to print on each device, and it will provide a baseline for understanding how much your organization pays to print (on a daily, weekly, monthly or annual basis, depending on your calculations).